 A few decades ago, when kelp products were first offered to the grower, very little was known of their modes of action and many claims were made, some unjustified as well as based on incorrect assumptions.
 One clear finding was that when applied at specific times and in specific ways, some products triggered physiological responses in crops.

 Back then, kelp products suffered from a poor reputation due to their inconsistency and confusing claims.
 As the decades passed new products were developed and greater science was applied to unlocking the truth behind their applications.

 Seaweed-based products are quite variable, depending upon the species of kelp used, how they are harvested, and how the active ingredients are extracted from them.
 Among all kelps, as many as eight natural auxins and 16 natural cytokinins have been identified.
-Gibberellins are also often present, but are so unstable that they degrade rapidly no matter how the materials are handled.
+Gibberellins are also often present, but are quite unstable, so in the processing of most kelp products, they degrade rapidly and are lost.
+KelpMax is a notable exception.

 Structurally, kelp is made up of very tough cell walls that are resistant to rupture.
 In order to achieve breakdown of the cells to collect their contents most manufacturers use chemical or heat digestive processes, which leads to rapid degradation of the auxins, resulting in commercial products high in cytokinins.
 Our kelp concentrate, on the other hand, is produced using a patented high pressure differential technique that results in cellular burst, avoiding the use of chemicals, heat, freezing, or dehydration.
 That ensures extended hormone stability and a product high in auxins.
 In fact, if kept tightly sealed between uses, cool, and out of sunlight, the product will be usable for at least two years, which is considerably greater than liquid synthetic hormone products on the market.